 It’ll be nice to have a week off from school.

 Even though I was facing this internal battle, I knew I could do something right away.
-I’ve learned in the Christian Science Sunday School that God created us to experience health, and that God gives us the power to challenge and overcome anything that isn’t good—including sickness.
+I’ve learned in the Christian Science Sunday School that God gives us health and the power to challenge and overcome anything that isn’t good—including sickness.
 I also remembered something Mary Baker Eddy wrote in Science and Health with Key to the Scriptures that explains how to do that: “Stand porter at the door of thought.
 Admitting only such conclusions as you wish realized in bodily results, you will control yourself harmoniously” (p.
 392).
-I realized I needed to watch which thoughts I was letting in and only allow in the good ones from God.
+I realized I needed to watch which thoughts I was letting in and only allow in the good ones—the ones God gives us.

 God gives us the power to challenge and overcome anything that isn’t good—including sickness.